 These “delay until critically ill” policies have made no sense, have been dangerously wrong, and have cost more than 275,000 American lives—one of the highest death rates per million population of any country in the world, despite our expensive medications and sophisticated medical facilities.

 Dozens of more impoverished countries, with far less sophisticated medical infrastructure, have death rates per million that are ten times lower than the U.S.

 These countries implemented the same early treatment approaches presented in the two Senate hearings and outlined in the free eBooklet for patients, available at www.CovidPatientGuide.com, published by the Association of American Physicians and Surgeons.

-The true gift to the American people for this Christmas-Hanukkah season would be to publicize the successful early treatments widely, allow patients the freedom to choose one’s treatment, all Americans the freedom to choose to assemble, worship, work again and enjoy life.
+It is time to publicize successful early treatments widely, allow patients the freedom to choose one’s treatment, and give all Americans the freedom to choose to assemble, worship, work again and enjoy life.
 The early treatment options Senator Johnson so courageously showcased in his two Senate hearings would indeed offer Americans a gift of hope and a return to our core freedoms.

 DrLee4America has been a leader in patient-centered, individualized medical care.
 Since 1986, she has practiced medicine independently of insurance contracts that interfere with patient-physician relationships and decision-making.
 DrLee4America’s focus is medical freedom and free-market approaches to healthcare.